aaxlee/Bigint/README.md

 # Bigint
 big integer implementation in c

+stores each digit of a long number in an array where the first digit of the number is at index 0 in the array

 example usage:

-WARNING: there is NO error handling / checks if the input string is a "valid" number in the bigint_create() function
+WARNING: there is NO error handling

 bigint_t n = bigint_create("193201293005903902300923");